Competition Topic: How Art Moves Me

 What to Submit

-A picture that illustrates how art can change society.
-The artist can decide what ‘art’ and ‘change’ mean.
+A picture that illustrates how art moves you.
+The artist can decide what ‘art’ and ‘move’ mean.
 Each entry must have a title and a brief description (maximum 150 words).
 Only one entry per student, please.

 Entrants can submit the work as a JPG or GIF or PNG upload using this entry form.